 Even at the tender age of 7, I knew people didn’t come to the grocery store to buy Girl Scout cookies.

-Their agenda was to get in, buy their groceries, and get home before rush hour.
+Their agenda was to get in, buy groceries, and get home before rush hour.

-Yet somehow, our angelic faces, genuine enthusiasm for our task and excellent product lured people in.
+Yet somehow, our young, angelic faces, genuine enthusiasm for our task, and excellent product lured people in.

 Now, I’m at the booth again, watching the next generation light up at a simple answer of “Yes, I’d love to buy some Girl Scout cookies.”

 Last Friday night, as I watched my daughter and her young friends put on their own sales performance, I could hardly keep my jaw from the dirty concrete at my feet.

 What I learned about running a green business from the Girl Scouts